Zezombye/blog/articles/overpy.md

 - **Automatic handling of boring stuff.** The reason we set `eax` to zero before calling `printf` is because the calling convention specifies it.
 In C, the compiler handles that for us.

 However, there is a disadvantage: you no longer control your entire code.
-With today’s super-fast processors, as well as modern compilers, this no longer matters.
-But back in the day, it was common to mix assembly and C, with critical performance-sensitive parts written in assembly to take advantage of tricks the compiler wouldn’t do (like the xor trick).
+With today's super-fast processors, as well as modern compilers, this no longer matters.
+But back in the day, it was common to mix assembly and C, with critical performance-sensitive parts written in assembly to take advantage of tricks the compiler wouldn't do (like the xor trick).

 This leads to the following tradeoff: